axlroden/elvui_update/README.md

 It finds the WoW folders automatically.
 Added output of changelog to console.

+Windows Defender does not like this, turn off real time protection, and allow the file once you put it on your desktop.
+You can see the source and build script here on github, so nothing to worry about.

 ## Install the exe by scheduling a task:
 ###### Windows
 1. If Task Scheduler is not open, start Task Scheduler.
 For more information, see Start Task Scheduler.